smancill/vim-config/README.md

 #### C/C++ omnicompletion

-The [clang_complete](https://github.com/Rip-Rip/clang_complete) uses Clang for accurately completing C and C++ code.
-The version 3.0 is recommended.
+The [clang_complete](https://github.com/Rip-Rip/clang_complete) uses Clang for accurately completing C and C++ code:

-To install the Clang library, go to
-<http://www.llvm.org/releases/download.html#3.0> and download the binaries for
-your distribution.
-Then extract the files, rename the folder to `clang-3.0` and put it in `$HOME/.vim/src`.

-If everything is correct, the Clang library should be in `$HOME/.vim/src/clang-3.0/lib/libclang.so`.
+    sudo aptitude install clang

+The version 3.0 is recommended, but it is only on the repositories of *Ubuntu 12.04*.

 #### Markup languages